immerfroehlich/audio-juicer/README.md

 - [x] Bug: The dialogs are missing action description that is given in command line.
 - [ ] Usability: Sometimes the download of the artwork / images is so slow, that it seems the application may be crashed.
 It would be better to just download the 500px versions of the artwork.
         Also maybe it is a good idea to delete the images after the mp3 creation (not shure about this one)?
+- [x] Option to include all artists into filename and artist info.

 Known Issues: